mongodb/specifications/source/auth/auth.rst

 --------------------

 authMechanism
-	MONGODB-CR, MONGODB-X509, GSSAPI, PLAIN, SCRAM-SHA-1
+	MONGODB-CR, MONGODB-X509, GSSAPI, PLAIN, SCRAM-SHA-1, SCRAM-SHA-256

 	Sets the Mechanism property on the MongoCredential.
-The default is MONGODB-CR if <= 2.6, otherwise SCRAM-SHA-1.
+When not set, the default will be one of SCRAM-SHA-256, SCRAM-SHA-1 or MONGODB-CR, following the auth spec default mechanism rules.

 authSource
 	Sets the Source property on the MongoCredential.
 This overrides the database name on the connection string for where authentication occurs.
 The default is admin.